MulziSAW/nethogs/README.md

 Usage for logging every 60s:

-    `nethogs -d 60 -z /path/to/.csv`.
+    nethogs -d 60 -z /path/to/.csv

-The csv columes are epoch,local_time,process,pid,user,sent(kB),received(kB)
+The csv columes are `epoch,local_time,process,pid,user,sent(kB),received(kB)`

-For a service, add this to `/etc/systemd/system/nethogs.service`
+For a service, add this to `/etc/systemd/system/nethogs.service`:

     [Unit]
     Description=Service for continous nethogs logging